3 Ways to Get High Salary in Malaysia, Regardless of Your Background

 Here I’m suggesting remote jobs because I know that not everyone have the luxury or the inclination to leave Malaysia for better-paying jobs overseas.
 Of course, if nothing holds you back in Malaysia, go ahead and apply for them too.
 Do what’s best for your future.

-If you do take that job overseas, eventually come back to help Malaysia grow okay? #tanahtumpahnyadarahku
+If you do take that job overseas, eventually contribute back to Malaysia in some way or form okay? #tanahtumpahnyadarahku

-As you can see, it’s not impossible to earn a high salary in Malaysia without doing multiple jobs or side incomes (Related: Side Income Malaysia: 15 Business & Part-Time Ideas to Try Now).
+As you can see, it’s not impossible to earn a high salary in Malaysia without doing multiple jobs or side incomes (Related: 25 Ways to Earn Side Income in Malaysia).
 You can negotiate a higher salary, do some job-hopping or apply for better-paying jobs from overseas (remotely or otherwise).

 Those of you who used one of the methods above and now currently above-average salaries – I need your help.
 Can you comment with what you personally did which landed you your high-paying job?
 What industry are you in?
 Do share, I want the audience to read as many success stories as possible.